(with thanks to Alice Gill and Jeffrey Becom)

 1) Frame style:

 Color: Most Museums and Fine art galleries use Black frames, though silver is showing up more.
-I prefer a luster finish, not shiny.
+For texture, I prefer a luster finish, not shiny.

 2) Frame Size: First you have to decide which drives the frame size, the photograph or the frame.
 Some artists start with standard frame sizes (such as 16x20) and then adjust the matt to fit.